MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-reliability/includes/3-disaster-recovery.md

 ![An illustration showing the role of Azure Site Recovery in replicating the workloads on three VMs.](../media/3-azure-site-recovery.png)

-Site Recovery supports replicating VM and physical server images as well as individual workloads.
+Site Recovery supports replicating VMs, physical server images, and individual workloads.
 A workload might be an individual application or an entire VM or operating system with its applications.
-Any application workload can be replicated, but Site Recovery has first-class integrated support for many Microsoft server applications, such as SQL Server and SharePoint, as well as some third-party applications like SAP.
+Any application workload can be replicated, but Site Recovery has first-class integrated support for many Microsoft server applications, such as SQL Server and SharePoint, and some third-party applications like SAP.

 Investigate Site Recovery for any app that runs on VMs or physical servers as a great way to discover and explore scenarios and possibilities for process recovery.